Our best gift ideas for those who have (almost) everything

 So, winter camping.
-You’ve seen dream-worthy photos (wow!), you’ve heard people rant and rave about it (amazing!) and now you want to know what all the fuss is about, but… you haven’t been brave enough to take the plunge.
-Isn’t it too cold to sleep outside in January?
-Won’t I freeze to death?
-Of course not!
-Not if you are well-equipped.
-The dos & don’ts and what to pack: we have put together everything you need to know about how to make winter camping your new favourite thing!
+You’ve seen dream-worthy photos and videos, you’ve heard about it and now you want to know what all the fuss is about, but… you haven’t been brave enough to take the plunge.
+The dos & don’ts and what to pack: we have put together everything you need to know about how to make winter camping a great experience!

 Going winter camping without the right gear is not only frustrating, it’s downright dangerous.
-Before throwing yourself headfirst into a winter adventure, make sure that all of your equipment is up to snuff.
+Before throwing yourself headfirst into a winter adventure and going camping either in Quebec or in Ontario, make sure that all of your equipment is up to snuff.
 Test out your gear in your backyard or pitch your tent somewhere where you can quickly warm up inside if hypothermia starts to creep in.

-The same goes for your sleeping bag and sleeping pad.
-Don’t even think about nestling into layers of clothing or blankets to stay warm.
-You run the risk of overheating during the night and sweating through your clothes (which will freeze more quickly) or being too cold and unable to sleep.
-To truly enjoy your experience, shell out the cash for a sleeping bag and sleeping pad that are specifically designed for temperatures below -20 C. Trust us, it’s worth it.
+To truly enjoy your experience, invest in a sleeping bag and sleeping pad that are specifically designed for temperatures below -18 °C. Trust us, it’s worth it.
 When it comes to winter camping gear, you’re not only paying for higher-quality items, but most brands also offer a lifetime warranty on their products.

 How can you top off your winter camping experience?
 Bring a small lantern to create a cozy atmosphere, eliminate moisture and provide extra heat.